 Why Card Counting Works

 Let me explain the basic theory behind card counting.
-The fundamental reason why it works is that a deck with a lot of tens, face cards, and aces is more beneficial to the player than for the dealer.
+The fundamental reason why it works is that a deck that contains a lot of tens, face cards, and aces is more beneficial to the player than for the dealer.
 I’m not going to go into why that is, but you can research it on your own.
 For now, just take my word for it.

 Armed with this knowledge, you can gain some insight into how to bet on future hands by looking at the cards that have been played from the deck (or shoe).
 For instance, if a lot of “good” cards (tens, face cards, and aces) have been played from the deck, you know that the remainder of the deck will have fewer of these cards, and the advantage is with the dealer.
-In this case, you would bet less, or just make the minimum bet.
-If, on the other hand, a lot “bad” cards were played, you know that the remainder of the deck has a lot of beneficial cards.
+In this case, you would bet less or just make the minimum bet.
+If, on the other hand, a lot of “bad” cards were played, you know that the remainder of the deck has a lot of beneficial cards.
 In this case, you would raise your bets.

 How It’s Done